KERSHAW AL MAR AM-3

 |Kershaw AL MAR AM-3|

 AL MAR knives of Japan is a brand known to create high quality, simply designed, user-friendly, tough knives.
 Kershaw has partnered up with them and taken from the best of AL Mar’s designs and added a Kershaw-flair with the liner lock and assist open flipper technology, along with adding a little jimping on the knives spine to create a really nice very pocket-friendly knife.
 Kershaw has also built this knife to be very budget friendly.
+At around $30 it won't break the bank.

 I've owned this knife for a few weeks and it makes a very good every-day pocket-knife but I also believe the size blade shape and handle will also make it a good bird hunting knife.
 When I first saw it I thought to myself that it looked like a folding bird and trout knife and the blade shape and handle are similar to other knives designed for that purpose.